 The following table lists potential therapies and vaccines for EVD and provides information about how the interventions might work.
-It also summarises the research, which has been conducted, what is known about safety and availability, and the feasibility of use under current conditions.
-The list has been produced after a review of studies exploring the effects of potential therapies and vaccines in vitro and in animal models, and following discussions with clinicians and virologists conducted by WHO and partners from the International Severe Acute Respiratory and Emerging Infection Consortium (ISARIC)1.
+It also summarizes the research that has been conducted, what is known about safety and availability, and the feasibility of use under current conditions.
+The list has been produced after a review of studies exploring the effects of potential therapies and vaccines in vitro and in animal models and following discussions with clinicians and virologists conducted by WHO and its partners from the International Severe Acute Respiratory and Emerging Infection Consortium (ISARIC).3